Zero-Tang/NoirVisor/src/vt_core/readme.md

 if(match ^ !intercept)vmexit(exception,ia32_page_fault);
 ```
 For example, if `pfec_mask` and `pfec_match` are both 0 and page-fault interception is set, all page-fault exceptions will be intercepted because `pfec_cmp` will always be 0 so that `pfec_match` would be matched.
 Because `match` is `true` and `!intercept` is `false`, the `xor` operation will make the statement within the if condition being `true`.
 The exception will take place. <br>
-Therefore, we can set `pfec_match` to be "instruction-fetch only", and set `pfec_mask` to be masking both "user-mode access" and "instruction-fetch" so that user-mode instruction-fetch will be filtered out.
+Therefore, we can set `pfec_match` to be "instruction-fetch only", and set `pfec_mask` to be masking both "user-mode access" and "instruction-fetch" so that only kernel-mode instruction fetch faults will be intercepted.

 ## The New PatchGuard Mechanism
 Recently, there is a new PatchGuard Mechanism which detects LSTAR MSR-Hook.
 This mechanism would write a temporary address to the LSTAR MSR then execute `syscall` instruction to verify the result.
 This is a hypervisor-specific technique to detect hooks in that writing a temporary address to LSTAR could unhook LSTAR permanently.
 In order to mitigate this mechanism, we should intercept writes to LSTAR MSR.
 If the value to be written equal to the original `syscall` handler, set the MSR to be the proxy handler.
 Otherwise, set the MSR as is.
 On interception upon reads from LSTAR MSR, return the original `syscall` handler if current LSTAR is set to the proxy handler, and otherwise return the value previously written to LSTAR MSR.